Disclaimer: I own nothing. All belongs to Glee writers and creators.

 Rachel felt a twist of guilt when she realized they had, in fact, abandoned Quinn and left her to her own devices during lunch.
 She exchanged a pleading glance with Brittany and Santana as they sank into the chairs to their fellow cheerleader's left.
-Of course, no help was forthcoming from Santana—the Latina just rolled her eyes and faced Mr. Schuester.
+Of course, no help was forthcoming from Santana—she just rolled her eyes and faced Mr. Schuester.
 Rachel dropped into the spot next to Brittany, who winked at her.

 "San and I had alone time today," she told Quinn brightly.

-Santana groaned, but Rachel smiled appreciatively at the blonde.
+Santana groaned, but Rachel smiled appreciatively at Brittany.
 It always disgusted Quinn when the two of them made innuendos about their sex life—it was the perfect excuse to knock her off the scent.
 Rachel avoided Quinn's sharp eyes, instead pulling out her glee notebook and turning her attention to Mr. Schuester at the front of the room.

 Her bones turned to jelly when she heard the head cheerleader growl, "And you?"

 The blood drained from her face.
 Damn Quinn's intelligence.
 Actually, it was really hot—no!
 Bad line of thought.
 Rachel forced herself to meet her eyes, which were trained on her unwaveringly.
-The brunette wracked her brain for an excuse, but her head had turned to jelly with the rest of her, and her jaw flapped soundlessly.
+She wracked her brain for an excuse, but her head had turned to jelly with the rest of her, and her jaw flapped soundlessly.
 Quinn's nose wrinkled with sudden disgust, and she glanced between Rachel and the other cheerleaders.